 It’s important to note that the U.S. Constitution – the legal foundation that delineates how the government shall operate on a daily basis – reiterates this idea in its Preamble, noting that its purpose is to help “secure the Blessings of Liberty to ourselves and our Posterity.”

 The Many Versions of the American Dream

-In its earliest years, the dream was centered around the lure of westward expansion and frontier life within the US.
-In 1774, Virginia’s Governor, John Murray, said that most Americans were constantly imagining that “the Lands further off are still better than those upon which they are already settled.”
-He also noted the constant dissatisfaction and desire for ever more and ever better when he said that, “If they attained Paradise, they would move on if they heard of a better place farther west.”
+In its earliest years, the dream was centered around the lure of westward expansion and frontier life within the U.S. In 1774, Virginia’s Governor, John Murray, said that most Americans were constantly imagining that “the Lands further off are still better than those upon which they are already settled.”
+He also noted the constant dissatisfaction and desire for even more and even better when he said that, “If they attained Paradise, they would move on if they heard of a better place farther west.”

 19th Century America

 In the 19th century, the beginnings of mass emigration were affected by and affected the American Dream.
 A perfect example of this is the emigration of many highly-educated Germans, who ran to the U.S. after the failure of the 1848 German revolution and the attempt to break down hierarchical standards.
 They were drawn by the political and economic freedoms embraced in the New World, and the fact that America did not operate on the same class system, nor did it subscribe to the notion that a person could only achieve as much as their class dictated.